Akasaka International Law, Patent & Accounting Office.

 • After-the-fact Changes & Shifting Blame

-“We didn’t know the requirements would be like this.”
+“We didn’t know it would be like this.”

 • Concealed Assumptions & Decision-making Contexts